AI Agent Index

 Do you need both?

-A good rule of thumb: if you are doing the same thing in a conversation with an AI assistant more than twice a week, there is probably an agent that should be doing it for you automatically.
+A useful rule of thumb: if you find yourself prompting an AI assistant to do essentially the same thing more than twice a week, there is probably an agent that should be handling it automatically.
+The assistant workflow has become a pattern — and patterns are what agents are built to execute.

 Frequently Asked Questions